nattaylor/analyzeboston/README.md

         - default transforms (e.g. into decimals, 1) create table of fully qualified names and types 2) implement
         - transform hints: nullif('','')::decimal
         - Configurable autocomplete?
 (I think this means search tables until one is set)
+    - Layout
         - Resize & fullscreen panels
+        - Improve colors and positioning
  - Project
+    - Improve Use of Config
     - Add DEBUG mode (with `console.log()`)
     - Separate scripts and CSS
     - Automated Testing
     - Convert to library/Class
     - Adopt a framework
     - Build Script
-    - Contribute to AnalzeBoston and/or CKAN (See: https://docs.ckan.org/en/latest/extensions/index.html)
+    - Contribute to AnalzeBoston and/or as CKAN extension (See: https://docs.ckan.org/en/latest/extensions/index.html)
  - Icebox
     - Editor Tabs (Do we really need this?)
  - ~History~